MicrosoftDocs/PowerShell-Docs/reference/4.0/Microsoft.PowerShell.Core/About/About.md

 Runs a statement list one or more times, subject to a While or Until condition.

 ### [about_dsclogresource](about_dsclogresource.md)
 Provides a brief introduction to the PowerShell Desired State Configuration (DSC) Log Resource.
-LONG DESCRIPTION

 ### [about_Environment_Provider](about_Environment_Provider.md)
 Describes the features of the Environment provider.